-The most typical warning signs and symptoms include feelings of isolation or sadness, difficulty concentrating, excessive worry and fear, intense guilt, leaving friends and family, fatigue, hallucinations or delusions, significant changes in eating patterns, violent or extreme anger, suicidal thoughts, and even physical pain like headaches, backaches, stomachaches, or other unexplained aches and pains.
+The symptoms and indicators of mental illness can vary, but some common warning signs include feelings of isolation or sadness, difficulty concentrating, excessive worry and fear, intense guilt, fatigue, hallucinations or delusions, significant changes in eating patterns, violent or extreme anger, suicidal thoughts, and even physical pain such as headaches, backaches, stomachaches, or other unexplained aches and pains.

-Although it won’t work for all psychiatric patients and diseases, RPM can assist in patient monitoring and stopping severe mental illness episodes before they ever begin.
-RPM for mental health is in its infancy, but it will undoubtedly advance in the years to come.
+While RPM may not work for all psychiatric patients and diseases, it has the potential to assist in patient monitoring and preventing severe mental illness episodes from occurring.
+RPM for behavioral health is still in its infancy, but with the advancements in technology, it is expected to advance in the coming years.